 - (1) A short paragraph which states the overall project purpose.
 Factors such as principal reason for the project, anticipated project cost, principal work type, general R/W needs or provisions, and any special project priorities are appropriately addressed here. - (2) Documents that detail the existing conditions on the project.
 Findings of office reviews, field reviews and surveys are assembled here, to document existing geometric and roadside features, operating conditions, traffic volumes, posted speeds, existing pavement markings, signing, and safety.
-A brief overall summary of findings is recommended. - (3) Document the selected standards based on project intent and conditions.
-When RRR criteria cannot be met, a Design Exception/Design Variation is required. - (4) A summary of safety issues that have been identified for the project and the recommended solution of those issues. - (5) Reviews of the project design for safety improvements, documenting what was finally accomplished or ruled out of the project subsequent to the scope of work having been completed. - (6) Those items in the original scope of work for the project which cannot be reasonably accomplished and must be deleted or delayed.
+A brief overall summary of findings is recommended. - (3) Document the selected standards based on project intent and conditions. - (4) A summary of safety issues that have been identified for the project and recommended solutions. - (5) Reviews of the project design for safety improvements, documenting what was finally accomplished or ruled out of the project subsequent to the scope of work having been completed. - (6) Those items in the original scope of work for the project which cannot be reasonably accomplished and must be removed or delayed.

-114.3.2 Intersections
+114.3.3 Intersections